aquafir/ACE.BaseMod/Samples/EasyEnlightenment/Readme.md

 * `RemoveSkills`
 * `RemoveLevel`

+Commands:

-The `newlum` command allows a conversion from a previous system to a modified one.
+* `/newlum` command allows a conversion from a previous system to a modified one.
 Players will be flagged as being on the new system after conversion.
+* `/fixee` reapplies the correct bonuses, equal to the bonus per Enlightenment times number of Enlightenments